 Apart from language, there are other barriers to accessing therapy for people who have experienced extreme trauma and who have come from cultures and backgrounds so different from the majority population in the UK.
 The western concept of counselling and psychotherapy are alien to many British born people, and even more so to families seeking asylum from different continents.

-The profile of client families has changed as government policy changed, with an increase in people seeking asylum being dispersed to Liverpool from different countries.
+The profile of client families has changed along with government policy, seeing people seeking asylum in the UK being dispersed to Liverpool from different countries.
 Many have experienced complex and diverse traumas but with similar and devastating impacts on themselves and their family relationships.

-Recently, the Project has developed its own garden to enable families who would struggle to manage an allotment or work in an allotment setting.
+In 2010, the Project developed its own garden to enable families who would struggle to manage an allotment or work in an allotment setting.
 This has enabled us to work with more vulnerable families, still allowing the medium of horticulture to enable growth and healing in a way that traditional ‘office based’ therapy cannot.